Nutlope/roomGPT/README.md

 ## Running Locally

-### Cloning the repository the local machine.
+### Cloning the repository to the local machine.

 ```bash
 git clone https://github.com/Nutlope/roomGPT
 ```

-### Creating a account on Replicate to get an API key.
+### Creating an account on Replicate to get an API key.

 1. Go to [Replicate](https://replicate.com/) to make an account.
 2. Click on your profile picture in the top right corner, and click on "Dashboard".